jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/arkhamhorror.md

     - Ghoul priest is still alive.
     - The cult worships Umordhoth a monstrous entity from another realm.
 But we discovered that lita sets  this event in motion.
 From a journal possessed by the cultist, there is a dark ritual to be performed in the wood of south Arkham to bring umordhoth back.

-???- "The Circle Undone"
-    2023 with Nathaniel Cho and Preston Frairmont.
-Select the choice to be against the Twillight Circle.
-Not easy campaign.
-Evade can be a good strategy, at least for the Watcher.

 ### Best 5 scenarios